Preparing for Your School or Nonprofit Financial Audit: Identifying Risks and Establishing Strong Internal Controls

 A Review of a Standard Risk: Failure to Meet Program Outcomes

 Insufficient data may have obscured the problem until it was too late.
-Too often it is Finance or an auditor who uncover these problems during the audit.
-In my experience, the issue is not one of competence but of systems.
-We work hard and create complex processes, but it is just too manual and too laborious to get in front of issues.
+Too often it is Finance or an auditor who uncovers these problems during the audit.
+Often, the issue is not one of competence but of systems.
+You work hard and create complex processes, but it is just too manual and too laborious to get in front of issues.

 Strategies to manage these risks include:

 - Establishing standard, digitized processes to capture data and supporting documentation—financial and non-financial

 - Use dashboards to communicate results in real-time